elaheabtahii2-coder/baran/README.md

 Baran is a project focused on exploring and shaping the future of digital assets and blockchain innovation.

 ## 🚀 Features
-- Research and analysis of blockchain trends
+- Research and analysis of blockchain trend
 - Educational content about decentralized finance (DeFi)
 - Tools and resources for crypto enthusiasts